Leiden University Fund.

 The aim of the fund is to financially support projects aimed at pure scientific research in one of the natural sciences.

-The Inge Voesten-Appel Fund has been established in 2020 by Mr. M.T.P.J.
+The Inge Voesten-Appel Fund was established in 2020 by Mr. M.T.P.J.
 Voesten in memory of his wife Mrs. I. Voesten-Appel.

 Purpose